Here are some beautiful photographs of fault lines for you to gawp at…

 Keep safe and thank you for reading.

-Recently my uncle was diagnosed with alzheimer’s disease.
+Recently my uncle living in the UK was diagnosed with alzheimer’s disease.
 For now he seems to be fine now but it according to doctors it will progressively get worse.
 His (immediate) family and him have been researching into the options of how they will continue to provide care for him and I wanted to lay out the different options here for readers of this blog, after all, my main goal with this website was to share details about keeping healthy and fit.

 Caring for a family member with dementia care is a fairly difficult thing to do for most people.
 A lot of people struggle with the first part, what are the best options?
 I’d like to cover these options in this post today and maybe they’ll help you out.